sukoneck/assetto/README.md

 ## Mobilize the armada

 1. On the container host (assumes VM) add the cron task described in startup.sh
-2. Populate the variable values in startup.sh
+2. Populate the variable values in startup.sh and make sure the PORT_PREFIX matches your server_cfg.ini files
 3. Restart your container host
 4. Overtake your opponent using the gutter technique during the five hairpin turns on the Akina downhill (obviously)